glpi-project/glpi/apirest.md

 Some of the objects you want to delete triggers an error, maybe a missing field or rights.
 You'll find with this error, a collection of results.

+### ERROR_MASSIVEACTION_KEY

+Missing or invalid massive action key.
+Run 'getMassiveActions' endpoint to see available keys.

+### ERROR_MASSIVEACTION_NO_IDS

+No ids supplied when trying to run a massive action.

 ## Servers configuration